bright-spark/publicnote/README.md

 By design, there is no way to recover a note if you forget the title.

 Notes stored on publicnote can be public or private, depending on the complexity of the title.
-Simple titles lead to highly visible notes that can be edited by anyone who stumbles upon it, while complex titles lead to private, anonymous notes that are securely encrypted.
-The more complex the title is, the stronger the encryption is.
+Simple titles lead to highly visible notes that can be edited by anyone who stumbles upon them, while complex titles lead to private, anonymous notes that are securely encrypted.
+The higher the complexity, the stronger the encryption.

-There are various uses for publicnote: personal notetaking copy-pasting text from one device to another sending messages privately and anonymously chatting with strangers posting jokes and ASCII art puzzles and scavenger hunts announcements and advertisements
-Using common words like "hello" as your title is for entertainment purposes only.
+Using common words as the title is for entertainment purposes only.
 You will find a variety of messages left by others.
-If you find something you find offensive, delete it.
-More complex titles that can't be easily guessed can be used for personal use, but never use it to store sensitive information.
+If you find something you find offensive, just delete it.

+Do not use publicnote to store sensitive information.

-Publicnote is open source and offered as a free service, running thanks to your cryptocurrency donations.
+Publicnote is open source and offered as a free service.
+Your cryptocurrency donations are always appreciated.

-daniel@ncrypt.org

 BTC: 1HrQfojcRt4gGEZntEwp24KVrSch8mtqMk
-LTC: Lc5Mw23SWYJjX3Fx4Nw7J5PG4eyyG3Pow2